 How to Brine Your Turkey at Home

-- Submerge the Bird: Place the turkey in a large container or brining bag and pour in the cooled brine.
-Ensure it’s fully submerged.
+- Submerge the Bird: Place turkey in food-safe container or brining bag.
+Ensure full submersion with cold water.

 Seasoning Tips That Lock in Flavor